 Studies show that students who are well-nourished have increased problem-solving abilities, memory, verbal fluency and creativity.
 The challenge is to make nutritious foods that students will actually eat.
 Broadalbin-Perth Food Services strive to provide a variety of daily choices that are not only nutritious, but appealing to students in our schools.

-The U.S. Department of Agriculture, which oversees school meal programs across the country, is making school meals available for all public school students for FREE through the end of 2020.
+The U.S. Department of Agriculture, which oversees school meal programs across the country, is making school meals available for all public school students for FREE through the end of the 2020-21 school year.
 At B-P, breakfast and lunch are available for in-person and remote learners.
-If your child is enrolled in a hybrid or remote learning model, you can click here to sign up to pick up school meals or have them delivered.
+If your child is enrolled in a hybrid or remote learning model, you can pick up school meals or have them delivered.
 Questions?
-Contact Marco Zumbolo at email@example.com.
+Contact Marco Zumbolo at firstname.lastname@example.org.

-Starting Jan.
-1, 2021, unless the USDA extends the free school meals program, regular prices will go back into effect.
+Once the USDA ends the free school meals program, regular prices will go back into effect:

 - Breakfast — $1.30

 - Lunch (9–12) — $2.95